Carpet Measuring Scams Can Cost You Hundreds!

 Is the salesperson coming over to measure your home tonight to measure how much carpet you need?
 Great!
 Whatever you do, don't sign on the dotted line until you verify their measurements!
 If you don't verify the measurements, you may be the next victim of the "mis-measuring" or over-measuring carpet scam!

 How do you determine how much carpet and pad you need?
 If you trust the carpet salesperson to determine your measurements you could easily over-pay.
 In fact, it is very common for consumers to be charged hundreds extra for the job just because the salesperson added a few extra yards to the order.

 Now, if the carpet salesperson measures your home incorrectly (or deliberately over-measures) and tells you that you need 120 yards of carpet, your total price would be $3600.00, a difference of $600!
 (If it is a deliberate over-measure, they may just pocket the extra $600 and only order the correct amount of carpet that you actually need!)

 Or more and probably never be aware of it.
-This is a serious problem in the industry and you'll want to learn the smart ways to get accurate measuring for your home before you select the carpet you want.
+This is a common problem in the carpet business and you'll want to learn all tricks to getting accurate measuring for your home before you make your final carpet selection.

 One way to verify measurements is to get at least three bids or estimates from local flooring dealers and then compare their measurements side by side.
 In most cases there will be different measurements from all three proposals you get.

-If you are buying a carpet that has a "pattern match" you must order enough extra material to be able to line up the repeat.
+If you are buying a carpet that has a "pattern match" you must order enough extra material to be able to line up the pattern repeat.
 This can be tricky.

 Another great way to help determine if their measurements are accurate is to measure your rooms for carpet yourself!
-It takes some effort to learn how to do a rough estimate, but can be very worthwhile in potential savings.
+It takes some effort to learn how to do a rough estimate, but it can be very worthwhile in potential savings.

 See my Room Yardage Chart

-Like My Page?
+Like My Site?

-©2021 Alan Fletcher - All Rights Reserved.
+©2022 Alan Fletcher - All Rights Reserved.